dvzrd/gatsby-starter-nova/src/components/ui/primitive/pattern/README.md

 ## API

+The importance heirarchy determines which styles will take priority - this will allow for greater variety of pattern types to be used together to create even more custom patterns.

 - is - type of pattern [less important]
 - of - type of utility patterns [important]
 - on - type of parent pattern [more important]

 ## Roadmap

-- Define various pattern types and map to Pattern props.
+- Define various pattern types and map to Pattern props (still figuring these out as I build out more components).
   - is:
     - action
-    - box
     - container
     - content
     - wrapper
   - of:
-    - clear
+    - heel
-    - clear-bottom
+    - hero
-    - clear-top
+    - layout
-    - divider
+    - section
-    - divider-vertical
+    - topbar
   - on:
+    - component
+    - container
+    - context
-    - composition
+    - layout
-    - primitive
+    - page
-    - typography
+    - template
 - Create styles heirarchy using is, of, on props.